Ivo-Balbaert/The_Way_to_Jai/2_Setting_up_a_Jai_Development_Environment/2_Setting_up_a_Jai_Development_Environment.md

 ## 2.3 Editor help for coding Jai
-Writing a program's source code goes easier when you have some support such as syntax highlighting in your code editor.
+Writing a program's source code is easier when you have some support such as syntax highlighting in your code editor.
 Support exists for vim, Sublime Text 3 and VSCode, see: [Tooling Ecosystem](https://github.com/Jai-Community/Jai-Community-Library/wiki/References#tooling-ecosystem).

 ### 2.3.1 Overview